 Along with artificial intelligence (AI), this thing called “digital transformation” has to be one of the most written about business and IT trends over the last few years.
-However, despite the name, it’s ultimately about business transformation more than it is digital transformation.
+However, despite the name, it’s ultimately about business transformation more than it is the technology.

 Yes, there’s increased exploitation of technology and data, but digital transformation – at its core – is about new ways of thinking and working.
-And there’s a lot to consider with digital transformation.
-For instance, how should your organization start its digital transformation initiative?
+And there’s a lot to consider.
+For instance, how should your organization start its initiative?
 It’s a little similar to how to eat an elephant – one bite at a time.
 But which bites do you take first?

 To help your organization to get started with digital transformation, here are eight tips: